 The Difference Between Urgent and Important

-Urgent tasks are time-sensitive and require attention.
-These tasks can be anything from responding to emails and returning phone calls, to realizing you have a report due in 20 minutes.
+Urgent tasks are time-sensitive and demand immediate attention.
+These tasks can range from responding to emails and returning phone calls to picking up groceries on the way home for dinner.
+If you can’t eliminate urgent tasks, tackle them with ruthless efficiency.

+Effective time.
 Schedule important and non-urgent tasks into your calendar.
-Block off 60-90 minutes a day of your best time and make it untouchable.
-This time is when you create value.
+Block off the best 60-90 minutes of your day and make it untouchable.
+This is when you are effective and create long-term value.
+This time is for your biggest opportunity.

 Still curious?
 Check out The Decision Matrix: How to Prioritize What Matters.